 Tongue thrusting, for example, is a common habit in kids.
 It consists of pushing the tongue against the front teeth while speaking, swallowing, or even while the tongue is resting.
 It may surprise you, but over time, the pressure of tongue thrusting can actually alter the position of your child’s teeth and lead to bite problems, speech issues, and improper tooth alignment.

-With myofunctional therapy, the dentists at Inspira Advanced Dentistry can diagnose your child, get to the root of their “bad habits,” and provide techniques, exercises, and other resources that can help them get back on track.
+With myofunctional therapy, the dentists at Inspira Advanced Dentistry can diagnose your child, identify the root of their “bad habits,” and provide techniques, exercises, and other resources to help them get back on track.

 Choosing myofunctional therapy for yourself or your child has lots of benefits.
 Here are just a few of them: